Tunisia pushing U.N. action on Ethiopia dam, Ethiopia opposed

-NEW YORK, July 7 (Reuters) - Tunisia has proposed the U.N.
+NEW YORK (Reuters) - Tunisia has proposed the U.N.
 Security Council push for a binding agreement between Ethiopia, Sudan and Egypt on the operation of a giant hydropower dam within six months, according to a draft resolution seen by Reuters on Wednesday.

 Tunisia circulated the draft text to the 15-member Security Council ahead of a council meeting on the Grand Ethiopian Renaissance Dam (GERD) on Thursday, though it was not immediately clear when it could be put to a vote.